 Plants with red-leaf disease occur singly, in scattered clumps, or in patches.
 Infected plants are recognizable by the bright red color in irregular blotches on partially affected leaves.
 In late June and July, the underside of diseased leaves turn white when spores are produced.
 In August, infected leaves will shrivel and dry up.
 Few or no fruit develop on infected stems; some twigs may be killed.
 The disease overwinters in stems and rhizomes.
 No fungicides adequately control this disease, but it does not seem to be increasing in importance.
 The only control recommendation is not to spread spores by walking through diseased areas when spores are being produced.
 Removing infected plants by directed spraying with an herbicide may kill infected stems but may also kill surrounding unaffected plants by transference of herbicide through rhizome connections.

 Septoria Leaf–Spot, Septoria

 Leaves and stems become infected during bloom in wet weather.
 Severe spotting can cause defoliation of some clones in dry weather in July and August, which may result in reduced vigor and decreased yield.
 Some berries may also fall with severe infections and dry weather.
-Leaf lesions are small (pin-prick) water-soaked spots on the underside of leaves in mid June, and the spots become necrotic and appear as small red to brown spots on the top of the leaf by July.
-If excessive leaf drop has occurred in the past, then fungicide applications during bloom may be used to reduce the incidence of this disease.
+Leaf lesions are small (pin-prick) water-soaked spots on the underside of leaves in mid-June, and the spots become necrotic and appear as small red to brown spots on the top of the leaf by July.
+If excessive leaf drop has occurred in the past, then fungicide applications may be necessary to reduce the incidence of this disease.

 Stem Blight, Phomopsis or Godronia